Towards Stability of Parameter-Free Optimization

 \section{Method}

-In Section~\ref{subsec_gold_ada}, we start with analyzing and discussing the selection of LR that preserves the ability of tuning-free convergence of AdaGrad-Norm~\cite{duchi2011adaptive, mcmahan2010adaptive, wang2023convergence, faw2023beyond}.
+In Section~\ref{subsec_gold_ada}, we start by analyzing and discussing the selection of LR that preserves AdaGrad-Norm's tuning-free convergence~\citep{duchi2011adaptive, mcmahan2010adaptive, wang2023convergence, faw2023beyond}.
 Then, incorporating the ability with the classical result of the descent lemma of smooth function, coupled with our idea about optimizing the solution across various optimization problems, we formulate and derive the corresponding solution for the \textit{golden step size} of AdaGrad-Norm.
 This golden step size is expected to help AdaGrad-Norm \textit{converge without tuning and approximate the optimal step size over various settings}.
 Finally, we discuss the scale-free property of the golden step size.
 These insights serve as the foundational principles for the development of our parameter-free optimizers, detailed in Section~\ref{subsec_alg1} and Section~\ref{subsec_alg2}.